auto-d/behave/README.md

 ### Generate a scoresheet

-Generate a Markdown scoresheet from one valid specification:
+Divorcing the behavior specification from implementation allows the analysis of one or more implementations against the stated evaluation criteria.
+At present, the document that conveys an implementations conformance (or lack of) is the *scoresheet*.
+To generate a Markdown scoresheet from one valid specification:

 ```sh
 $ python3 behave.py --scoresheet behavior.md > scoresheet.md